 How Do LIHTC Tax Credits Work?

-Property owners agree to the LURA terms for many reasons.
-One of the biggest is because it gives them the promise of future tax credits.
+Property owners agree to the land use restriction agreement terms for many reasons.
+One of the biggest is because it provides them with the promise of future tax credits.
 When the property owner or investor agrees to the land use restrictions, as defined above, the LIHTC multifamily property owner will then be given tax credits.
 These credits are typically very valuable.
-They provide dollar-for-dollar reductions in the federal income tax the property owner must pay.
+They provide dollar for dollar reductions in the amount of federal income tax the property owner must pay.

 These tax credits are available to the owner simply because of that ownership.
-As a result, the tax credit does not separate from the real estate itself.
+As a result of this, the tax credit does not separate from the real estate itself.
 That means the property owner cannot sell the tax credit to others.
-The property maintains the tax credits even if ownership in that real estate is sold.
+The property maintains the tax credits even if an ownership in that real estate is sold.
 That means the buyer of the property can receive the tax credit.